hdShang/arxiv-daily/docs/cs-RO/2025-09-02/papers/250902425v1-openguide-assistive-object-retrieval-in-indoor-spaces-for-individual.md

 ---
 layout: default
-title: OpenGuide: Assistive Object Retrieval in Indoor Spaces for Individuals with Visual Impairments
+title: "OpenGuide: Assistive Object Retrieval in Indoor Spaces for Individuals with Visual Impairments"
 ---

 # OpenGuide: Assistive Object Retrieval in Indoor Spaces for Individuals with Visual Impairments